Samsung Galaxy A41: Software

 The phone comes with Android 10 and Samsung’s custom One UI 2.1 software overlay.
 Depending on the region, it can support contactless NFC payments through Samsung Pay and other various payment apps that can be installed separately.

 Software experience is comparable to that of other 2020 Samsung devices, and it boasts many of the software perks costlier Samsung devices boast, such as Edge Screen and Edge Lighting.

 As with most other Samsung phones released during 2020, the Microsoft-Samsung partnership Link to Windows option which comes as standard, can be accessed in the Android notification panel.

-Banking on Samsung’s latest software update schedule, the phone should be eligible for two major Android upgrades.
+Like its predecessor, the Galaxy A40, the phone is eligible for 4 years of security patches and two major Android OS upgrades.

+In March 2021, the official Android 11 update began rolling out to all versions of the Galaxy A41.

+In May 2022, the official Android 12 update was released for the Galaxy A41.